palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C6/XIAO_ESP32C6_with_MicroPython.md

   author: Hendra
 ---

-# Micropython for XIAO ESP32C6 Sense(Camera, Wi-Fi)
+# Micropython for XIAO ESP32C6

 MicroPython is a lean and efficient implementation of the Python 3 programming language that includes a small subset of the Python standard library and is optimised to run on microcontrollers and in constrained environments.

 Since its first launch in 2014, micropython has supported many microcontrollers, including the ESP32 series, but currently does not officially support the ESP32C6 chip.
 This firmware is self compiled, and the official firmware is already on its way.
 Please be patient.

-In this page I will guide on how to use the the Xiao ESP32S6 capability using the simple and easy syntax from micropython
+In this page, we will guide on how to use the the XIAO ESP32C6 capability using the simple and easy syntax from micropython.

 ## Hardware Preparation

-I am using Seeed Studio XIAO ESPS3 Sense board here.
+I am using Seeed Studio XIAO ESP32C6 board here.

 <div class="table-center">
   <table align="center">